69th Infantry Brigade (United Kingdom): Mareth Line

 The division fought in Tunisia, where Montgomery launched his major attack, Operation Pugilist, against the Mareth Line in the night of 19 March 1943 – 20 March 1943.
 The 69th Infantry Brigade part of 50th (Northumbrian) Infantry Division, with difficulty, penetrated the Italian held line near Zarat.
 The terrain and heavy rain, however, prevented deployment of tanks and anti-tank guns and the 15th Panzer Division's counter-attack on 22 March recaptured much of the bridgehead.

 Lieutenant Colonel Derek Anthony Seagrim, VC 20/21 March 1943

-On 20/21 March 1943 at the Mareth Line, Tunisia, Lieutenant-Colonel Seagrim's courage and leadership led directly to the capture of an important objective.
-When it appeared that the attack on the position would fail owing to the intensity of the enemy fire, he placed himself at the head of his battalion and led them forward.
-He personally helped to place a scaling ladder over an anti-tank ditch and was the first across.
-Leading an attack on two machine-gun posts, he accounted for twenty of the enemy and when a counter-attack was launched next day he moved from post to post quite unperturbed, until it was defeated.

 Lieutenant-Colonel Seagrim was killed in action shortly afterwards, on 6 April 1943.

 Soon after, XXX Corps prepared a new attack towards Tallouf.
 The 4th Indian Infantry Division was detailed to make a night attack on 23 March around the left-hand end of the Line.
 This would coincide with the wide "left hook" manoeuver Montgomery was planning.
 Operation Supercharge II, "left hook" outflanking maneuver via the Tebaga Gap.
 Montgomery reinforced the flanking attack, which on 26 March forced an Axis retreat that was completed by 31 March with the Eighth Army in pursuit.